Explore Bird Superstitions and Myths

-These stories were used as allegories during the Middle Ages of the Christ’s passion and suffering, especially of the wound that he suffered when a lance pierced his side.
+During the Middle Ages, these stories were used as allegories of the Christ’s passion and suffering, especially of the wound that he suffered when a lance pierced his side.
 Thomas Aquinas wrote of the "Pelican of Mercy, Jesus" and St. Gertrude had a vision of Jesus as a pelican feeding the hungry with his blood.

 It was also thought that pelicans would only eat just enough food to keep themselves alive, so they also became associated with those who fasted and purified themselves for religious reasons.
 I have watched pelicans being fed, and I can assure you that this last pelican belief is not true!